zofiatarlowska/Newspaper-Churn-Logistic-Regression/README.md

 # Newspaper Subscription Churn Prediction

 This project focuses on building a binary classification model to predict customer churn for a newspaper subscription service.

-The project was completed as a preliminary Machine Learning task as part of the recruitment process for CERN.
+It was completed as a preliminary Machine Learning task as part of the recruitment process for CERN.

 ---